Academic Camps for Excellence (ACE)

 Registration and confirmation

-Applications will be reviewed on a “first-come, first-served” basis, with notifications of acceptance sent by email.
-Applications received after June 1st will be honored only if space is available.
-These applications (received after June 1st) will also be placed on a wait list, based upon the date received by the Chemistry and Biochemistry Department.
+Applications will be reviewed on a first-come, first-served basis, with notifications of acceptance sent by email.
+Applications received after June 1st will be honored only if space is available and placed on a wait list, based on the date received by the Chemistry and Biochemistry Department.
 If a spot opens up for a camper, applicants will be notified as soon as possible regarding the opportunity.

 Prior to June 1st, 90% of the camp fee will be refunded upon receipt of a written request for cancellation.
 After June 1st, refund requests will be handled on a case-by-case basis; the camp program director (Prof. Larry Louters) will determine all final decisions regarding refunds.
 The college may cancel or postpone any session because of insufficient enrollment or other unforeseen circumstances.
 If a session is cancelled or postponed by the university, the university will refund 100% of registration fees.

 All instruction, supervision, equipment/materials, lab supplies, and a T-shirt are covered by the fee.
 Snacks and lunches are not provided.